Treasury secretary Timothy Geithner and President Barack Obama's economic advisor Larry Summers at the White House, November 2, 2009

-US Treasury Secretary Timothy Geithner spoke at the American Enterprise Institute about financial reform on Monday, proposing that “market discipline is not enough” to safeguard the stability of American business.
+American treasury secretary Timothy Geithner spoke at the American Enterprise Institute about financial reform on Monday, saying “market discipline is not enough” to safeguard the stability of American business.

-Geithner began his speech with an utter misdiagnosis of the causes of the recession, calling George W. Bush “a president with abiding faith in markets,” and claiming that the US Government was “forced” to bail out banks and auto makers.
+Geithner began his speech with an utter misdiagnosis of the causes of the recession, calling George W. Bush “a president with abiding faith in markets” and claiming that the American government was “forced” to bail out banks and auto makers.

 President Bush was no capitalist.
-Under his administration, the Federal Government grew enormously in both scope and costs and his economic policies lay at the root of the financial meltdown: the effort to shape an “ownership society” which demanded of both the government-sponsored entities Fannie Mae and Freddie Mac as well as private banks that they provide Americans with mortgages which they simply could not afford.
+Under his administration, the federal government grew enormously in scope and costs and his economic policies lay at the root of the financial meltdown: the effort to shape an “ownership society” which demanded that both the government-sponsored entities Fannie Mae and Freddie Mac and private banks provide Americans with mortgages they simply could not afford.

 Geithner disagrees that ill-conceived housing policies were responsible.
 “It wasn’t just that a lot of people lent too much and borrowed too much,” he claimed.
 “This crisis was the result of failures in government policy and oversight.”
 Unsurprisingly, he calls for more of the same policy and oversight that previously failed, to prevent history from repeating itself.